Classifier-pruned Bayesian optimization for particle accelerator tuning: Exploring temporally structured manifold of 6D beam phase space: Results

 The CBOL-Tuner integrates four pretrained deep learning models: CVAE, LSTM, DNN, and ResNet50.
-The CVAE maps high-dimensional phase space projections \((X \in \mathbb{R}^{48 \times 15 \times 256 \times 256})\) and module numbers \((m \in \mathbb{R})\) to a compact latent space \((z \in \mathbb{R}^8)\).
+The CVAE maps high-dimensional phase space projections \(X \in \mathbb{R}^{15 \times 256 \times 256}\) at 48 different modules along with their indices \(m \in \mathbb{R}\) to a compact latent space \(z \in \mathbb{R}^8\).
 The LSTM learns the temporal dynamics of the system through autoregressive modeling in the latent space.
-A DNN maps the latent representations to system settings \((y \in \mathbb{R}^8)\), enabling a coupled CVAE-LSTM-DNN framework to model the spatiotemporal dynamics of the beam.
-The core of the CBOL-Tuner is the classifier-pruned Bayesian Optimization (BO), which explores the CVAE’s latent space for optimality and prunes explored points using a pretrained ResNet50 classifier.
-The BO is executed for 10 independent runs, each with \(N = 1000\) iterations, employing the Expected Improvement (EI) acquisition function with \(\xi = 0.1\).
+A DNN maps the latent representations to system settings \(y \in \mathbb{R}^8\), enabling a coupled CVAE-LSTM-DNN framework to model the spatiotemporal dynamics of the beam.
+The core element of the CBOL-Tuner is the classifier-pruned Bayesian Optimization (BO), which explores the CVAE’s latent space for optimality and prunes explored points using a pretrained ResNet50 classifier.
+The BO is executed for 10 independent runs, each with \(N = 1000\) iterations, employing the Expected Improvement (EI) acquisition function with \(\xi = 0.1\) as defined in Eq.~\ref{eq:ei}.

 Figure~\ref{fig:bo_vs_cbo} illustrates the BO search space for a single run.
 The figure shows 8-dimensional $z_1$ and the corresponding values of the objective function, \(L_{bt}\).
 The search space is highly nonlinear, non-convex, and high-dimensional.
 The x-ticks in each of the eight subplots represent the bounds of \(z_1\), which constrain BO’s exploration within the feasible set.
 As shown in the figure (gray dots), BO successfully explores the entire 8-dimensional latent space.
-Blue dots represent the subset of \(z_1\) points that, when forecasted to \(z_{2:48}\) and decoded to \(X_{1:48}\), yield trajectories classified as valid by the ResNet50 classifier.
+Blue dots represent the subset of \(z_1\) points that, when forecasted to \(\hat{z}_{2:48}\) and decoded to \(\hat{X}_{1:48}\), yield trajectories classified as valid by the ResNet50 classifier.
 Notably, many latent space points corresponding to the lowest beam loss, \(L_{bt}\), are rejected by the classifier for failing to represent realistic beam states.
 This rejection stems from the limited size of the training dataset, which results in a latent space that lacks perfect continuity and smoothness everywhere.
 This sparsity leads to zones in the latent space that generate unrealistic or hallucinated beam states, some of which may yield low beam loss values.